batchly/batchlysupport/docs/app-pages/autoscaling.md

 ![Autoscaling](../img/autoscaling1.png)

-**Step 4:** Now, to run Autoscaling job, fill all the required given text fields.
+**Step 4:** Now, to run Auto Scaling job, fill all the required given text fields.
 There are following text fields to be filled:

 **Job Name:** You can give any desired name to your job.

 **Project:** Select the associated project to run the job.
 The project is associated with VPC and Region in which the job has to run.

-**Autoscaling Group name:** Select the AWS autoscaling group from the drop down.
+**Auto Scaling Group name:** Select the AWS Auto Scaling group from the drop down.

-**Min OnDemand instances:** Specify the AMI ID to be used to launch instancesSpecify the minimum number of ondemand instances that should run as part of the autoscaling group.
+**Min OnDemand instances:** Specify the AMI ID to be used to launch instancesSpecify the minimum number of ondemand instances that should run as part of the Auto Scaling group.

-**Max Instance Count:** Specify the maximum number of instances that should run as part of the autoscaling group.
+**Max Instance Count:** Specify the maximum number of instances that should run as part of the Auto Scaling group.

 **Desired Count:** Specify the desired number of instances.
 Auto Scaling ensures that your group has this many instances.